Mwajiduddin/osticket-ticket-lifecycle/README.md

 </p>

-Click on one of the ticket you created and you'll see that you can change its status, priority, department, specifiy on who you want to assign it, SLA, and the ticket status.
+Click on one of the ticket you created and you'll see that you can modify its status, priority, department, specifiy on who you want to assign it, change the SLA, and ticket status.
 Remember: the reason why you can change so much paramaters is because in the previous tutorial we ticked off all the boxes in "Permissions" when creating our agent, Jane Doe.

  <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/g7.png" />